xen0vas/COFF33/README.md

 .\COFFee.exe bypassamsi.o
 ```

-At this point AMSI is bypassed and tools such as Powerview that are flagged by AV engines can now run undetected.
+At this point AMSI is bypassed and suites and tools such as PowerSploit that are flagged by AV engines can now run undetected.